raspberrypilearning/experiment-design/en/step_2.md

 You could ask:

-+ What is the relationship between x and y?
++ What is the relationship between X and Y?
 + How has x changed over time?
-+ What are the characteristics of x?
++ What are the characteristics of X?
 + What is the impact of X on Y?
 ... or something else.